 Would I want to live in this fantasy world?

 While it's difficult to reject a world of crazy trees, strange ginger-bread men, and other creatures, this doesn't seem like a great place.
-The meals are nasty, the living conditions are poor, and most of the authorities are ridiculous.
+The meals are nasty, the living conditions are poor, and the authorities are ridiculous.
 The prime example is Cavaldi (Peter Stormare), an Italian torturer who works with the general.
 He's an over-the-top villain who's cowardly but still dangerous because he uses little logic.
-Stormare chews up loads of scenery and becomes a distraction every time he appears.
+Stormare chews up scenery and becomes a distraction every time he appears.
 Even worse is Delatombe, who sports a crazy French accent that's purposely outlandish.
 Pryce is obviously having fun hamming it up, but it becomes grating because he goes well beyond what's needed.
 Terry Gilliam has created a colorful world with unique monsters, but the success is undercut by some unfortunate characters.
 There is beautiful footage that makes the environment interesting, but it doesn't always mesh well with the personalities that occupy it.

 Are the characters believable and fully drawn?